PaddlePaddle/docs/docs/install/conda/linux-conda_en.md

 #### 1.1.1 Create the Anaconda Virtual Environment

 Create virtual environment First create the Anaconda virtual environment according to the specific Python version.
-The Anaconda installation of PaddlePaddle supports the following four Python installation environments.
+The Anaconda installation of PaddlePaddle supports the following Python installation environments.

 If you want to use python version 3.6: